Campus Improvement Plan

 Counselor

-Strategy 3: Counselor will conduct guidance lessons in classes and small groups and will also provide support with Digital Citizen lessons.
+Strategy 3: Counselor will conduct guidance lessons for classes and provide support with Digital Citizen lessons.

 Strategy's Expected Result/Impact: Result/Impact